 Many candidates fail to give the current affairs section the importance it deserves.
 It is one of the biggest sections of the exam directly responsible for nearly 25% of the total marks.

 You should read monthly current affairs magazines that round up news from the national and international front.
-Any changes in policies or formations of the Central government along with other apex bodies are hot topics to keep a track of.
-Our mentors also suggest covering awards being given in sports, science, literature and fine arts.
+Any changes in policies or formations of the Central government along with other apex bodies are hot topics to keep track of.
+Our mentors also suggest covering awards being given in sports, science, literature, and fine arts.
 Apart from these, the UN and its functioning bodies, India’s international relations, and global policy are also key topics.

 Much of this information can be gleaned from leading daily newspapers such as The Hindu and Indian Express.